 January is Human Trafficking Awareness Month

-Access resources and tools for capacity building on how advocates, health care providers and social service programs can promote prevention and support survivors through our Futures Without Violence anti-human trafficking projects on: Building Collaborative Responses to Support Survivors, and Health Partnerships, and Promoting Employment Opportunities for Survivors.
+You can access more resources and tools through our Futures Without Violence anti-human trafficking projects on: Building Collaborative Responses to Support Survivors, and Health Partnerships, and Promoting Employment Opportunities for Survivors.

 Building Collaborative Responses to Trafficked Victims of Domestic Violence and Sexual Assault Project provides training and technical assistance on building collaborations to assist and identify domestic violence and sexual assault survivors who are also survivors of trafficking.
 View resources and recorded webinars, contact: firstname.lastname@example.org